aydayurtoglu/CS102-project/group/ErenPolat_log.md

 of ours.

 ### ~ 6 May 2020
 This week I drew the UML diagram of our code and made some thumbnails and logos through Photoshop.
+I also researched on how we can store the pictures taken by the camera of our app, but I couldn't implement it in our program.

 ### ~ 13 May 2020
 This week, Ata and I wrote the code for drawActivity class and integrated it to our program code, the class adds a feature that allows the user to draw onto the photos taken.

+### ~ 20 May 2020 ~
+I took the video of my part of the presentation.